LabzOrg/Product-Manager-Specs/README.md

 ---

-**Note**: These meta rules represent best practices for AI-assisted product management.
+**Note**: These rules represent best practices for AI-assisted product management.
 Adapt them to your organization's context, tools, and culture.
 The goal is not prescriptive rigidity, but structured flexibility that scales with your team.# Labs-New